The-Don-Himself/graphql2gremlin/README.md

   }
 }
 ````

+I actually created a [Gremlin-OGM](https://github.com/The-Don-Himself/gremlin-ogm) PHP library that comes preconfigured with a sample Twitter App that you can use graph your own Twitter handle with the above schema by just typing one command (check out the tests subheading at the bottom of the ReadMe).

 Still not satisfied, well, I actually use this in production for my startup Campus Discounts, a social network where students find and recommend discounts on offer by businesses near campus.